eclipse/mraa/docs/contributing.md

 - Try not to break master.
 In any commit.
 - Try to split commits up logically, you will be asked to rebase them if they are not.
-- Try to stick to the established coding style reguardless of your personal feeling for it!
+- Try to stick to the established coding style regardless of your personal feeling for it!

 Code signing
 ------------